stories-with-dice/quartz_obsidian/content/index.md

 ---
-title: Hey!
-I'm Chris and this is my blog
+title: Stories with Dice
 date: 2023-04-17
 ---
+## Hey!
+I'm Chris and this is my blog

 I blog about role-playing games, creative writing, and other fanciful topics.
 You'll find blog posts, solo RPG actual play journals, and other miscellany.